jasongaylord/JasonGaylord.com/_posts/2020/11/2020-11-02-using-hostman-cloud-hosting.md

 {% include open-thumbnail.html path="2020/11/02/hostman-website-configuration.jpg" alt="Hostman project configuration" %}

-{% include warning-notice.html %}
+{% include info-notice.html %}
-However, at this time, I cannot create the app without an error occuring.
-It appears that the wizard struggles with a lack of framework and installs Vue.js anyway.
+During my testing of Hostman, I had several minor issues.
+Each time their support team jumped on the issue and resolved within an hour or two.
 {% include end-notice.html %}

 I'm interested to hear if you are trying out this new service and what you're using it for.
 Let me know using the comments below.